cambiotraining/bacterial-genomics/materials/23-panaroo.md

 core_alignment_filtered_header.embl   gene_presence_absence.csv
 ```

-The script included other code - which we didn't need to fix - that extracted the variable sites from our alignment (as detailed in 10-phylogenetics.md).
+The script included other code - which we didn't need to fix - that extracted the variable sites from our alignment (as detailed in [Building phylogenetic trees](10-phylogenetics.md)).
 These steps took as input the alignment file generated by Panaroo:

 ```bash
 # extract variable sites